brave-simpletons/tooling-for-developers/windows-terminal/README.md

 If you prefer a different "background logo" than the one we propose here, you can...
 Obviously :wink:

-A little trick though, if you want the logo to be aligned (right and bottom) with the `new-rebels.omp.json` theme, make sure that the png logo is 27px wider and 80px higher.
+A little trick though, if you want the logo to be aligned (right and bottom) with the `new-rebels.omp.json` or `rebel-unikorn.omp.json` theme, make sure that the png logo is 27px wider and 80px higher.
 So the logo should be aligned with the top left corner and kept 27px (right) and 80px (bottom) cleared and transparent.

 #### Versions earlier to 1.12